Ex-Barclays bankers cleared over 2008 Qatar fees in blow to UK fraud office

 The SFO, which filed charges a month after the ruling Conservative Party pledged to abolish the agency and roll it into a national crime-fighting force in 2017, said it remained determined to pursue perpetrators of serious financial crime.

+But the case, which the SFO estimated has cost around 10 million pounds, was tricky.

-But it was a tough case.
-The most senior defendant, former CEO John Varley, was acquitted last June for lack of evidence and the case against Barclays, which centred on alleged unlawful financial assistance to Qatar through a $3 billion loan, was dismissed in 2018.
+The most senior defendant, former CEO John Varley, was acquitted last June for lack of evidence and the case against Barclays, which centered on alleged unlawful financial assistance to Qatar through a $3 billion loan, was dismissed in 2018.

 Zoe Osborne, a lawyer at Steptoe & Johnson, said it had been “absolutely the wrong case to pursue”.
-The SFO, which estimated it had spent around 10 million pounds on the case.

 “It is a crushing loss that should be seen by the SFO as a painful lesson that it needs to heed,” said Aziz Rahman, a lawyer at Rahman Ravelli.